 The project aims to create new trails to enable safe journeys for commuters, families and visitors.
 The trails will provide approximately 13km of off-road and on-road trails.
 This will be across public and private land.
 This involves many landowners and working within strict ecological parameters.

-The new multi use bridge that links Goonhavern towards Cocks village.
-It has been installed across the C0175.
+The new walking, cycling and horse-riding bridge links Goonhavern on towards Cocks Village.
+It has been installed over the C0175.

 Progress on the design and construction of the rest of the scheme can be summarised below.